OliverAltindag/Stellar-Image-Processing/README.md

 # Stellar-Image-Processing

 Taking CCD stellar data, and performing pre-processing.
-Will also Include a graphing, and magnitude calculation.
+Will also include graphing, and magnitude calculation.